felipeskroski-zz/minilog/README.md

 ## Install and run
 1. Clone this git repo

-2. Change the secret in config.py for security in the config file
+2. Register your app on facebook and change the secret in config.py for security in the config file

 3. Install the sqlite database
   ```